-Mere months after starting in Para-canoe, Curt put the world on notice with a gold medal on debut at the 2014 ICF Canoe Sprint World Championships in Moscow, Russia, and on high alert when he defended it the following year in Milan, Italy.
+Mere months after starting in Para-canoe, Curt put the world on notice with a gold medal on debut at the 2014 International Canoe Federation (ICF) Canoe Sprint World Championships in Moscow, Russia, and on high alert when he defended it the following year in Milan, Italy.

 At the Rio 2016 Paralympic Games, Curt went head-to-head with six-time world champion Markus Swoboda (AUT).
-Although Markus took an early lead, Curt dug deep, closed the gap, then pulled ahead, earning Australia’s first gold medal in Para-canoe at the Paralympic Games and …Read More
+Although Markus took an early lead, Curt dug deep, closed the gap, then pulled ahead, earning Australia’s first gold medal in Para-canoe at the …Read More